 Note: Title VII applies only to employers with 15 or more employees.

 Everyone deserves an equal opportunity at finding, keeping, and excelling at a job, regardless of their gender, race, religious beliefs, or other characteristics that are irrelevant to the actual job.
 If you believe you were treated unfairly due to a protected characteristic, you may have a valid discrimination claim.
-Get a free employment attorney match today and get some peace of mind.
+Get in touch with a local employment law attorney today.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.